daos-stack/daos/doc/admin/pool_operations.md

     Rebuild busy, 75 objs, 9722 recs
 ```

-Additional status and telemetry data are planned to be exported through
+Additional status and telemetry data is planned to be exported through
 management tools and will be documented here once available.

 ### Evicting Users